Interview answer drill

 Promise combinators coordinate multiple async operations. all fails fast, allSettled always returns results, race resolves/rejects with the first settled promise, and any resolves with the first fulfilled promise (or rejects with AggregateError if all reject).
-Know the exact output shapes and failure behavior for interviews.
+Production answers map each one to partial-failure UIs, timeout guards, and fallback endpoints.

 The mental model